Manufacturing and Mechanical Engineering

 The School of Engineering is privileged to attract high fliers and seeks to recognise and promote achievement, talent, ideas, hard work and diversity.
 We regularly offer a number of scholarships.

-Hok, 3rd year Manufacturing and Mechanical Engineering student
+Floriane, 3rd year Manufacturing & Mechanical Engineering student

 BEng 3 years full time